opea-project/GenAIExamples/comps/retrievers/neo4j/llama_index/README.md

 # Retriever Microservice with Neo4J

-This retrieval miicroservice is intended for use in GraphRAG pipeline and assumes a GraphRAGStore exists.
+This retrieval microservice is intended for use in GraphRAG pipeline and assumes a GraphRAGStore containing document graph, entity_info and Community Symmaries already exist.
+Please refer to the GenAIExamples/GraphRAG example.

 Retrieval follows these steps:

-- Performs hierarchical_leiden clustering to identify communities in the knowledge graph
-- Performs similarty to find the relevant entities to the input query
+- Uses similarty to find the relevant entities to the input query.
+Retrieval is done over the neo4j index that natively supports embeddings.
-- Generates a community symmary for each community
+- Uses Cypher queries to retrieve the community summaries for all the communities the entities belong to.
 - Generates a partial answer to the query for each community summary.
 This will later be used as context to generate a final query response.
 Please refer to [GenAIExamples/GraphRAG](https://github.com/opea-project/GenAIExamples).

 ## 🚀Start Microservice with Docker